All Members Welcome

 Email email@example.com if you want to come and check us out.
 That way we can reply to you, then watch out for you, welcome you at the door and introduce you to others.

-We meet on the second Sunday of every month (except at Covid levels 3 or 4) from 9.45am to midday at our clubroom and apiary.
+We meet on the second Sunday of every month (unless there is a Covid lockdown) from 9.45am to midday at our clubroom and apiary.

 Meetings start at 9.45am with a cup of tea/coffee/milo and chat amongst members (a great opportunity to get or give advice).
 The monthly discussion and/or demonstration (with Q&As) starts at 10am.
 Then (optional) we head into our apiary for a practical session (weather permitting).

 Click here for the date of our next club meeting.

 From Pukekohe, head to Drury on Paerata Rd (which turns into Karaka Rd).
 Sim Rd second on right (has turning lane) after passing Caltex and Pukekohe Golf Club.